GridGain-Demos/ignite-essentials-developer-training/README.md

     ```
    If you see build errors, it may be because a firewall or proxy server is blocking access to
 [GridGain's External Maven Repo](https://www.gridgainsystems.com/nexus/content/repositories/external) which is used
-to download the module that connects to Control Center.
+to download the module that connects to GridGain Nebula.
 3. Start the first cluster node (or just start the app with IntelliJ IDEA or Eclipse):
     ```bash
     java -cp libs/core.jar training.ServerStartup